Suncorp Credit Cards Rewards Program Guide

 You can refer to the Suncorp Bank Rewards program Terms and Conditions booklet on the Suncorp Bank website for more information about requirements for earning and redeeming points.

 - Gift cards.
-The Suncorp Bank Rewards program offers gift cards for a variety of retailers, including David Jones, Myer, Bunnings Warehouse, iTunes, Hoyts and Woolworths, ranging from $50 to $500.
+The Suncorp Bank Rewards program offers both digital and plastic gift cards for a variety of retailers, including Bunnings Warehouse, Coles, Dymocks, Flight Centre, JB Hi-Fi and Woolworths.

 - Account credit.
-You can convert your points into either a statement credit or to pay for your card’s annual fee.
-Statement credit redemptions start from 20,000 points for $50 cashback, while annual fee redemptions range from 18,000 to 48,000, with dollar values between $45 and $120.
+You can convert your points into a statement credit or use them to pay for your card’s annual fee.

 - Technology.
 Tech items and gadgets include GPS systems, cameras, phones and computers, as well as a wide range of accessories.